lvl1/courses/webpack-flux-react-part2.md

 We want to have the minimum amount of files for Webpack to build at our "entry" point, otherwise it could affect performance.

+We will be using ES6 as the flux framework we will use is only available with ES6.

 Now let's create our .jsx files to show how we can link them together with ES6:

 #### list.jsx